 As the tradition evolved, people started dressing the parrot in clothing so that it resembled a person; later, features identified with well-known persons from the neighborhood were added to criticize their conduct and attitudes.

-The modern-day Fallas in Valencia dates back to the 18th century when the Church intervened to change the date of the burning of the parrots to coincide with the celebration of Saint Joseph’s festival, the patron Saint of carpenters.
+The modern-day Fallas de Valencia dates back to the 18th century when the Church intervened to change the date of the burning of the parrots to coincide with the celebration of Saint Joseph’s festival, the patron Saint of carpenters.